tytydraco/yessleep/out/The_Rattle_of_Rain.md

 *CRACK.*

 Eric’s arm dropped suddenly to the ground, and his upper body hung limp and lifeless to one side.
-There was nothing now to be done.
+There was now nothing to be done.

 “NOOOOO!!!”
-Hannah fell to her knees, sobbing uncontrollably, oblivious to the thin fingers that were shooting up out of the mud right next to her.
+Hannah fell to her knees, sobbing, oblivious to the thin fingers that were shooting up out of the mud right next to her.

 I ran over and dragged her away just in time, pulling her back towards the shelter and away from the watching trees, and though I covered her eyes to make sure she couldn’t watch, I saw it — Eric’s head sinking slowly into the earth, the whites of his eyes looking right at us.

-We fell to the floor, and huddled together in fear, as the forest was filled once more with an unnerving series of clicks.
+We fell to the shelter floor and huddled together in fear as the forest was filled once more with a series of unnerving *clicks.*

 Hannah and I remained in the shelter for the next six days — shivering and crying in each other’s arms as the rain pounded against the roof.
 Every once in a while there were screams off in the distance, followed by that terrible rattling noise, but we never once looked.
 We barely moved, only getting up to use the restroom or to open a can of raw cold vegetables.

-By the second day we could hear helicopters passing by up above (the authorities must have been alerted of disappearances by fellow hikers) but no one ever showed up to the shelter, and eventually the sound of outside life faded away.
+By the second day we could hear helicopters passing by up above (the authorities must have been alerted to the disappearances) but no one ever showed up to the shelter, and eventually the sound of outside life faded away.

 The rain stopped on the seventh day, and once I was confident that the ground was finally hard enough, I convinced Hannah that it was safe to leave.